 Advantages of Classroom CPR training

-- In a classroom training, you can ask a question to the instructor directly; if something or information is not clear, one can seek clarification, unlike in an online class.
+In classroom training, you can ask a question to the instructor directly; if something or information is unclear, one can seek clarification, unlike in an online class.
 In addition, you can demonstrate the skills you have learned from the on-campus training in in front of the whole class.
 If you incorrectly do the practical, you can be corrected by the instructor.
 This ensures that one gets the correct training.